PaulZC/NEO-M8T_GNSS_FeatherWing/README.md

 The [Eagle](https://github.com/PaulZC/NEO-M8T_GNSS_FeatherWing/tree/master/Eagle) directory contains the schematic and pcb design

-The [UBX_Echo](https://github.com/PaulZC/NEO-M8T_GNSS_FeatherWing/tree/master/Arduino/UBX_Echo) directory contains Arduino code to change the NEO-M8T Baud rate to 115200 and then echo all data to the PC
+The [RAWX_Logger](https://github.com/PaulZC/NEO-M8T_GNSS_FeatherWing/tree/master/Arduino/RAWX_Logger) directory contains Arduino code which _should_ log the RAWX data to the Adalogger SD card.
+Works with NAV-PVT messages on the MAX-M8Q, but is currently untested with RXM-RAWX messages on the NEO-M8T

-[NEO-M8T_GNSS_RAWX_Logger.py](https://github.com/PaulZC/NEO-M8T_GNSS_FeatherWing/blob/master/Python/NEO-M8T_GNSS_RAWX_Logger.py) is Python code which _should_ log the RAWX data direct to file on a PC.
+To log the data on a PC:
-Works with NAV-PVT messages on the SAM-M8Q, but is currently untested with RXM-RAWX messages on the NEO-M8T.
+- The [UBX_Echo](https://github.com/PaulZC/NEO-M8T_GNSS_FeatherWing/tree/master/Arduino/UBX_Echo) directory contains Arduino code to change the NEO-M8T Baud rate to 115200 and then echo all data to the PC

-Code to log the RAWX data to the Adalogger SD card will follow...
+- [NEO-M8T_GNSS_RAWX_Logger.py](https://github.com/PaulZC/NEO-M8T_GNSS_FeatherWing/blob/master/Python/NEO-M8T_GNSS_RAWX_Logger.py) is Python code which _should_ log the RAWX data to file on a PC.
+Works with NAV-PVT messages on the SAM-M8Q, but is currently untested with RXM-RAWX messages on the NEO-M8T

 Useful precise positioning resources can be found at:
 - http://www.rtklib.com